000boil/termsync/README.md

 # termsync

-Got your terminal dialed in on one Mac and want the same look on another?
+Got the perfect terminal setup on one Mac and want the same look on another?
 This copies it over.

 ![receiver screen](screenshot.png)